Elemental (2023 film)

-Elemental is a 2023 American animated romantic comedy-drama film produced by Pixar Animation Studios for Walt Disney Pictures.
-Directed by Peter Sohn and produced by Denise Ream, it was written by Sohn, John Hoberg, Kat Likkel, and Brenda Hsueh.
-(Note: Hoberg, Likkel, and Hsueh were all credited as "Screenplay by" and "Story by".)
-The film stars the voices of Leah Lewis, Mamoudou Athie, Ronnie del Carmen, Shila Ommi, Wendi McLendon-Covey, and Catherine O'Hara.
-Set in a world inhabited by anthropomorphic elements of nature, the story follows fire element Ember Lumen and water element Wade Ripple, who spend time together in the city while trying to save a convenience store owned by Ember's father, Bernie.
+Elemental is a 2023 American animated romantic comedy-drama film directed by Peter Sohn, and written by John Hoberg, Kat Likkel, and Brenda Hsueh.
+Produced by Pixar Animation Studios for Walt Disney Pictures, it stars the voices of Leah Lewis, Mamoudou Athie, Ronnie del Carmen, Shila Ommi, Wendi McLendon-Covey, and Catherine O'Hara.
+Set in a world inhabited by anthropomorphic elements of nature, the story follows fire element Ember Lumen (Lewis) and water element Wade Ripple (Athie), who spend time together in the city while trying to save a convenience store owned by Ember's father, Bernie (Del Carmen).

 Development of Elemental began when Sohn pitched the concept to Pixar based on the idea of whether fire and water could ever connect or not.
 The film draws inspiration from Sohn's youth, growing up as the son of immigrants in New York City during the 1970s, highlighting the city's distinct cultural and ethnic diversity while the story is inspired by romantic films such as Guess Who's Coming to Dinner (1967), Moonstruck (1987), and Amélie (2001).
 The production team conducted research by spending many hours watching point-of-view city tours on YouTube like Venice and Amsterdam for inspiration.
 Animation tools were utilized to design the visual effects and appearance of each character, particularly its main characters.
 Production on Elemental lasted for seven years, both in the studio and at the filmmakers' homes, on an estimated $200 million budget.
 Thomas Newman composed the score, and Lauv wrote and performed the song "Steal the Show".
-The film is dedicated to Pixar animators Ralph Eggleston, Thomas Gonzales, Amber Martorelli, and J. Garrett Sheldrew, all of whom died in 2022.
+The film is dedicated to Pixar animators Ralph Eggleston, Amber Martorelli, J. Garrett Sheldrew, and film editor Thomas Gonzales, all of whom died in 2022.

 Elemental debuted out of competition as the closing film at the 76th Cannes Film Festival on May 27, 2023, and was released in the United States on June 16 in RealD 3D, 4DX, and Dolby Cinema formats.
-Despite initially opening below projections, the film was ultimately considered by analysts to be a sleeper hit and grossed $496.4 million worldwide.
+The film initially opened below projections and was ultimately considered by analysts to be a sleeper hit, grossing $496.4 million worldwide.
 It was nominated for several awards, including the Academy Award for Best Animated Feature and the Golden Globe Award for Best Animated Feature Film.